FlavScents AInsights Entry for Diacetyl (CAS: 432-03-8)

 4. Use in Flavors

-Diacetyl is extensively used in flavor formulations, particularly in dairy, bakery, and confectionery products.
-It serves as a key component in butter flavors and is often used to enhance the richness and creaminess of food products.
-Typical use levels in finished food products range from 0.1 to 5 ppm, with higher concentrations used in products where a pronounced buttery note is desired.
-Diacetyl is relatively stable under typical food processing conditions, but it can degrade under high heat or acidic conditions, which may affect its flavor profile.
+Diacetyl is extensively used in flavor formulations, particularly in dairy, bakery, and confectionery categories.
+It serves as a primary flavor note, enhancing the buttery and creamy characteristics of products.
+Typical use levels in finished food or beverages range from 0.1 to 5 ppm, with higher concentrations used in products requiring a pronounced buttery flavor.
+Diacetyl is sensitive to heat and oxidation, which can lead to degradation and off-flavors, necessitating careful formulation and storage considerations.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature